oubellasaber/FileDecrypt/README.md

 ## Overview

 This project enables you to programmatically fetch, parse, and fully resolve download links from FileCrypt container pages.
-It extracts detailed metadata such as titles, status, last checked date, and a list of individual file entries with resolved URLs.
+It extracts detailed metadata such as titles, status, last checked date, dlc url, cnl url and a list of individual file entries with resolved URLs.

 Built with modular components for:
 - HTTP communication using `HttpClient` with custom headers and handlers